 Our business could be adversely impacted by the effects of the COVID-19 pandemic or other epidemics or pandemics.
-If there are closures or other restrictions in places where we or our vendors work or transport supply, we may experience disruptions to our operations.
-We have and may continue to experience impacts to certain of our suppliers as a result of the COVID-19 pandemic or other health epidemic or outbreak occurring in one or more of these locations, which may materially and adversely affect our business, financial condition and results of operations.
-Further, our operation has and may continue to experience disruptions, such as temporary closure of the offices of our suppliers and suspension of services, which may result in us having to procure the components for our product candidates from alternate suppliers, which may materially and adversely affect our development timelines, and our business, financial condition and results of operations.
+If there are closures or other restrictions in the places where we or our manufacturers and suppliers operate, we may experience disruptions to our operations.
+We have in the past and may in the future experience impacts to certain of our suppliers as a result of the COVID-19 pandemic or other health epidemics or outbreaks occurring in one or more of these locations, which may materially and adversely affect our business, financial condition and results of operations.
+Further, our operation has in the past and may in the future experience disruptions, including in connection with temporary office closures and suspension of services by our suppliers, which may result in us having to procure the components for our product candidates from alternate suppliers, which may materially and adversely affect our development timelines, and our business, financial condition and results of operations.

-The manufacturing of small molecules is complex and our third-party manufacturers may encounter difficulties in production.
+The manufacturing of our molecules is complex and our third-party manufacturers may encounter difficulties in production.
 If we or any of our third-party manufacturers encounter such difficulties, our ability to provide supply of our product candidates for clinical trials, our ability to obtain marketing approval, or our ability to provide supply of our products for patients, if approved, could be delayed or stopped.